ankit8405/ai-news-aggregrator/README.md

 ## Notes

 - **Gmail App Password**: enable 2-Step Verification on the Google account, then create an App Password under *Security → App passwords*.
 Use that 16-character value for `APP_PASSWORD`.
-- Each stage can be run on its own, e.g. `uv run python -m app.runner`, `uv run python -m app.services.process_digests`.